 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

 SERF is a building on the Frostburg State University campus housing the FSU Renewable Energy Center.
 Once completed, this facility will be one of the first off-the-grid research facilities in the nation, serving as a demonstration and test site for technologies that allow buildings to be separate from the power grid.
 FSU is currently completing the infrastructure of the facility.
-Once complete, FSU students and faculty will be able to conduct a wide variety of renewable energy research projects and instructional classes.
+During fall 2015, FSU students and faculty will be able to conduct a wide variety of renewable energy research projects and instructional classes.

 Purposes of SERF

 Conduct research, education, and outreach activities on renewable and clean energy applications